-The State Bank of Pakistan has issued the latest notification on 6th October 2022 in connection with SBP Monetary Policy in Pakistan 2022-23.
+The State Bank of Pakistan has issued the latest notification in connection with SBP Monetary Policy in Pakistan 2023.
 The Monetary policy Pakistan involves central banks’ use of instruments to influence interest rates and/or money supply in the economy with the objective to keep overall prices and financial markets stable.
 Monetary policy is essentially a stabilization or demand management policy that cannot impact long-term growth potential of an economy.

 Preamble to SBP Act, 1956 envisages monetary policy to secure monetary stability and attain fuller utilization of economy’s productive resources.
 In SBP’s view, the best way to achieve these objectives on a sustainable basis is to keep inflation low and stable.